cyclus/cyclus.github.com/source/cep/cep26.rst

 greedy solver interface.
 Namely, it will grant users the ability to specify the way the system is optimized.
 The above mechanism for primarily minimizing cost is only one method for global optimization.
-This proposal idetifies three primary, orthoganal metrics that the greedy solver will jointly
+This proposal identifies three primary, orthoganal metrics that the greedy solver will jointly
 solve:

 * unit cost (min)